Skip to content

 Following the rules

 Rules-based approaches are difficult because the rules or principles conflict.
-Increasingly more conditions (formally known as “ifs and buts”) have to be introduced to make it work.
+Increasingly, more conditions (formally known as “ifs and buts”) must be introduced to make it work.
 Ifs and buts bring judgements based on circumstances, so the rules are no longer universal and rigid.
 Judging what action to take based on guidance (rules that have to be interpreted) and on circumstances is more often known as a consequentialist stance.
-Discworld fans might recognise this as Commander Vimes’ “dealing with what is in front of you” approach:try “Night Watch” something that will be familiar to all senior clinicians.
+Discworld fans might recognise this as Commander Vimes’ “dealing with what is in front of you” approach:try “Night Watch” something familiar to all senior clinicians.

 Considering the outcome